Confused about how does CurrencyFair work and why you should use them to send money from Australia to Ireland?

-If you are a long-time follower of the blog, you will know that we have recommended CurrencyFair from all the way back since 2013.
+If you are a long-time follower of the blog, you will know that I have recommended CurrencyFair from all the way back since 2013.

 You might have noticed CurrencyFair has just updated their website and we wanted to explain to you how CurrencyFair works and how you could potentially use it to send money abroad.

 - €3 transfer fee(Use this link to register and get your first three transfers for free!)

 - 0.35% commission compared to 4-6+% with banks!

 - Over €147 million saved by their customers.

 I remember when my friend first told me about them when I arrived in Perth in 2013.

 Me: Some dose, I’m waiting for Bank of Ireland to send my money to my Oz account!